Meeting Room Use Policy

 The purpose of the Meeting Room Use Policy is to ensure that Sno-Isle Libraries (the Library) provides access to its public meeting rooms in an equitable and fair basis to community organizations and groups regardless of the beliefs or affiliations of individuals or groups requesting their use.

 This policy applies to public use of meeting rooms owned by or managed by Sno-Isle Libraries.
 Meeting rooms in buildings not owned by Sno-Isle Libraries may be governed by different policies.

-- Except for meetings held by state and local agencies that are exempt from open meeting law, meetings will be non-exclusive and will be open to the general public, regardless of the attendee's gender, race, ethnicity, age, disability, sexual orientation, veteran status, marital status, or religious or political affiliation.
+- All meetings will be non-exclusive and will be open to the general public regardless of the attendee's gender, race, ethnicity, age, disability, sex, sexual orientation, gender, veteran status, marital status, or religious or political affiliation.

-- Meeting room use will be prioritized in the following order:
+Priority for reserving rooms will be given in the following order:

 - Meetings or events which interfere with normal library operations will not be accommodated.

-- Noncompliance with this policy may result in an organization being denied further use of library meeting rooms.
+Non-compliance with the policy may result in an organization being denied further use of library meeting rooms.